kjarosh/agh-graphs-project/README.md

 with a class which extends `agh_graphs.production.Production`.
 Consult the docs from the module `agh_graphs.production` for details.
 When the class is ready, it may be added to the production list in `main.py`.

+Each production should have tests written and added to `tests/productions/test_<production name>.py`.